NorthStarXyzz/WordleSolver/README.md

 # WordleSolver
 a solver for Wordle.

-dictionary are sourced from [kajweb/dict](https://github.com/kajweb/dict).
+The dictionaries are sourced from [kajweb/dict](https://github.com/kajweb/dict).